mvdh7/pytzer/docs/modules/properties.md

 *The casual user has no need to explicitly call this module.*

-`.props` contains functions that retrieve the universal properties of ions and electrolytes.
+`.properties` contains functions that retrieve the universal properties of ions and electrolytes.
 By *universal*, we mean that these do not change depending on the exact model set-up, unlike the Pitzer model coefficients.

 ## `.charges` - solute charges